 In the Bible it is written, “Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: which are a shadow of things to come; but the body is of Christ.”
 (Col 2:16-17) A shallow reading of this text may suggest to us that certain aspects of the Mosaic Law (Torah) are no longer applicable.
 In particular, the words “let no man judge you” suggest that we should not worry about breaking dietary or sabbatical laws.
 Additionally, the words, “which are a shadow … but the body is of Christ,” seem to suggest that the ceremonial details of the law merely foreshadowed what has now been fulfilled in Christ, that the Old Testament rules and regulations were temporary and are no longer important for us.
 Many well-respected Christians take this view on the text, and in doing so appear to ignore Christ’s plain statements in the Sermon On the Mount that He intended no such thing, telling us specifically not to think this way.
 (Mt 5:17-19) (Keep My Commandments) We should therefore address this text all the more carefully and thoroughly.

 Let us begin by carefully noting Paul’s description of the biblical sabbaths and feasts: he says they “are a shadow of things to come.”
 The various biblical feasts and holy days are (not were) functioning as a single prophetic shadow, an image cast for us by spiritual reality in the radiance of divine glory.
-Each feast and holy day continues to function in this manner for us, each one contributing unique and precious detail to this composite shadow so that we might understand, anticipate and enjoy the works of God more fully.
+The body casting this shadow is Christ Himself: “but the body is of Christ“, so the shadow of Christ in the radiance of divine glory comprises the biblical feasts, an image cast for us to enjoy Him more fully.
+Each feast and holy day continues to function in this manner for us, each one contributing unique and precious detail to this composite shadow so we might understand, anticipate and enjoy the works and ways of God more fully.

 The spring feasts of Passover, Unleavened Bread, Firstfruits, and Pentecost, were evidently fulfilled in Christ’s first coming, at least in part, precisely on their respective feast days.
 But even the written record of their fulfillment is itself another kind of rich shadow — and not the reality itself.
 The fall feasts: Trumpets, Atonement, Tabernacles, as well as the remaining monthly and weekly feasts, have evidently not yet been even partially fulfilled … and if the spring feasts are any indication of a pattern, they each point us to eschatological events of a profoundly cataclysmic and mysterious nature, each revealing more and more of the mind, glory and power of Christ.